pwhittlesea/pwhittlesea.github.com/content/posts/2025-01-19-new-zealand-7/index.md

 ---
+aliases:
+  - "/holidays/new-zealand-7/"
 title: "I visited New Zealand - Part 7"
 date: 2025-01-19 14:26:00 +0000
-last_modified_at: 2025-04-27T11:49:52+00:00
-categories: holidays
+categories: [holidays]
-tags: new-zealand
+tags : ["new zealand"]
+series: ["New Zealand"]
+series_order: 7

-tagline: &tagline "The last day of our organised tour takes us off-road to our final filming locations."
+summary: "The last day of our organised tour takes us off-road to our final filming locations."
-excerpt: *tagline

-header:
-  overlay_image: /assets/images/new_zealand/7/new_zealand_0977.jpeg
-  overlay_filter: 0.5
-  og_image: /assets/images/new_zealand/7/teaser.jpeg
-  teaser: /assets/images/new_zealand/7/teaser.jpeg

 maps:
   - name: safari